 - a.
 The date the institution receives notice from the student that he/she is withdrawing; - b.
-The date the student's enrollment is terminated by the institution: - c.
+The date the student's enrollment is terminated by the institution; - c.
 For a student who withdraws without notifying the institution, 14 calendar days following the student's last documented date of attendance/participation.

-The following institutional charges apply upon withdrawal or termination during the first term of the first academic year:
+The following institutional charges apply upon withdrawal or termination during the first term of the first academic year, except for colleges in Colorado where the following charges apply to all terms:

-- 1. If you terminate after midnight of the fifth day of classes, but before completing more than 10% of the term, you are responsible for 10% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 2.
-If you terminate after completing more than 10% of the term but less than 25%, you are responsible for 25% of the term's tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 3.
-If you terminate after completing more than 25% of the term but less than 50%, you are responsible for 50% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued.

-- 4. If you terminate enrollment after completing more than 50% of the term but less than 75%, you are responsible for 75% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 5.
-If you terminate enrollment after completing more than 75% of the term, you are responsible for all tuition and fees, a \$150.00 administrative fee, plus the cost of any books or computers not returned and of uniforms issued.
+- 1. If you terminate after midnight of the fifth day of classes, but before completing 10% of the term, you are responsible for 10% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 2.
+If you terminate after completing 10% of the term but within 25%, you are responsible for 25% of the term's tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 3.
+If you terminate after completing 25% of the term but within 50%, you are responsible for 50% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 4.
+If you terminate enrollment after completing 50% of the term but within 75%, you are responsible for 75% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 5.
+If you terminate enrollment after completing 75% of the term, you are responsible for 100% of all tuition and fees, a \$150.00 administrative fee, plus the cost of any books or computers not returned and of uniforms issued.

-The following institutional charges apply upon withdrawal or termination during any subsequent term:
+The following institutional charges apply upon withdrawal or termination during any subsequent term for colleges in Utah, Idaho and Arizona:

 - 1. If you terminate during the first 25% of the term, you are responsible for 25% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 2.
 If you terminate after completing more than 25% of the term but less than 50%, you are responsible for 50% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 3.
-If you terminate after completing more than 50% of the term but less than 75%, you are responsible for 75% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 4.
-If you terminate after completing more than 75% of the term, you are responsible for all tuition and fees, a \$150.00 administrative fee, plus the cost of any books or computers not returned and of uniforms issued.
+If you terminate after completing more than 50% of the term but less than 75%, you are responsible for 75% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued.

+4. If you terminate after completing more than 75% of the term, you are responsible for all tuition and fees, a \$150.00 administrative fee, plus the cost of any books or computers not returned and of uniforms issued.